IS5882/UU-TAX/README.md

 ### Datasets

-For the original training dataset files please refer to the SemEval-2022: ([GitHub](https://github.com/shammur/SemEval2022Task3)).
+For the original training dataset files please refer to the SemEval-2022: PreTENS [GitHub](https://github.com/shammur/SemEval2022Task3).

 NLPAug data that was used for sub-task 1 for all 3 languages is uploaded in the 'NLPAug Data' folder.